I don't have second LCD at home.

 Browsers and especially Chromium based ones offers a lot of information about the device it's running on in various APIs.
 They are great if you want to tailor the experience for your users.

-Some of such APIs are in Navigator interface, accessible as read-only object from window.navigator property.
+Some of such APIs are in Navigator service, accessible as read-only object from window.navigator property.

 navigator.connection